edneville/please/please.ini.md

  * dir=[regex], permitted regex for switchable directories
  * include=[file], read ini file, and continue to next section
  * includedir=[directory], read .ini files in directory, and continue to next section
- * editcmd=[program], run program after editor exits, if exit is zero, continue with file replacement
+ * exitcmd=[program], run program after editor exits, if exit is zero, continue with file replacement. %{NEW} and %{OLD} expand to new and old edit files
  * editmode=[octal mode], set replacement file to octal mode
  * reason=[true|false], require a reason for execution, defaults to false
  * last=[true|false], when true, stop processing if matched, defaults to false
+ * syslog=[true|false], log this activity to syslog, defaults to true

 `regex` is a regular expression.